TryItOnline/cixl/README.md

 ```

 ### Functions
 The ```func:``` macro may be used to define named functions.
 Several implementations may be defined for the same name as long as they have the same arity and different argument types.
 Each function captures its defining environment and opens an implicit child scope that is closed on exit.
-Function definitions may appear anywhere in the code, but they are all defined in order of appearance during compilation.
+Functions are allowed anywhere in the code, but are defined in order of appearance during compilation.

 ```
    |